xHain-hackspace/xhain-website/content/en/privacy.md

 ---

 We do not track you!
 This website does not set cookies.
 There are no libraries, media, social networking buttons, or web fonts hosted by third parties.
 It has no analytics and all server logs contain only anonymized IP addresses by default.

+Our web-servers are hosted with [Hetzner Online GmbH](https://www.hetzner.com/).